coolwanglu/pdf2htmlEX/README.md

  * GCC >= 4.4.6
 * libpoppler with xpdf header >= 0.20.0 (compile with --enable-xpdf-headers)
  * Install libpng (and headers) BEFORE you compile libpoppler if you want background images generated
+ * Install poppler-data if your want CJK support
 * fontforge (with header files)

 **Build On Windows**